mtiller/arborglyph/README.md

 considerable amount of work could be done on the performance side without having to worry about rewriting any of the declarative constructs.

+## Mutability

+In Javascript, objects are either mutable or immutable.
+There is an interesting symmetry around mutability.
+If a tree is _immutable_, then the only way to truly change the tree is to change the root.
+In other words, if any single node changes, the root of the tree must change.
+But, nested subtrees that were no changed can remain the same.
+On the other hand, if a tree is mutable, then a change to subtree is local to that subtree and the root stays the same.

+Mutability impacts two things in `arborglyph`.
+The first is maintaining the parent data structures (_i.e.,_ knowing definitively who the parent of every node is).
+The other is dealing with memoized attributes.

+If a tree is immutable, then the only change possible is changing the root node.
+In that case, we can easily recompute all parent nodes with a quick traversal of the tree.
+As far as memoization is concerned, we don't need to invalidate any of the cached synthetic attributes but we would need to invalidate any inherited attributes in retained subtrees.
+But the simplest policy here is to simply invalidate inherited attributes for all nodes.

+If, on the other hande, the tree is mutable, then things are more complicated.
+Changing a node has the potential to change the parentage of its children, so we must update the parent data structures for all children of that node.
+With respect to caching, let us first consider the worst case scenario which is that a change in any node requires us to invalidate all cached synthetic attributes of its ancestors and all inherited attributes of its descendents.

+A slightly less "worst case" scenario occurs if our tree is a `mbox` `observable`.
+In this case, we can use the `MobxReifier` which will cache _only_ the `IComputedValue` of each attribute.
+In this case, we do not need to invalidate the cache because a `mobx` `IComputedValue` instance is itself a memoization of the attribute that will automatically and lazily recompute the value if any of its dependencies of changed.
+Even better, the attributes themselves are **also** `observable` in this case and, as such, `mobx` will track all dependencies all the way back to the underlying tree of any attribute, even if it depends on other attributes.

 ## Future Work

 I suspect there may be a few other types of attributes worth implementing.